-The Edward J. Bloustein School of Planning and Public Policy, in cooperation with The Louis Berger Group, Inc., has created a special graduate internship/fellowship program that enables Bloustein School Master of City and Regional Planning (MCRP) and Master of Public Policy (MPP) students to be considered for a comprehensive fellowship award and earn internship credit while taking on a professional experience internship at one of the leading consulting organizations in the country.
+From 2009-2016 the Edward J. Bloustein School of Planning and Public Policy, in cooperation with The Louis Berger Group, Inc., collaborated to create a graduate internship/fellowship program that enabled Bloustein School Master of City and Regional Planning (MCRP) and Master of Public Policy (MPP) students to be considered for a comprehensive fellowship award and earn internship credit while taking on a professional experience internship at one of the leading consulting organizations in the country.

 A native New Yorker, Andrew Balmer has long had a passion for cities and transportation.
 His experience riding the city’s subway system laid the early groundwork for his interest in public transit, while his enthusiasm for cities has been informed by extensive domestic and international travel opportunities.

 As an undergraduate architecture student at Columbia University, Andrew learned to appreciate the role of design in the planning realm.
 During that time, he also developed a deeper connection to the city he lived in by relying on a bicycle as his primary mode of transportation.
 As he became more attuned to matters of urban transportation planning, he began attending local community board meetings, at which he spoke publicly in favor of livable streets improvements and connected with like-minded advocates.
 He volunteered with Transportation Alternatives and Bike New York, conducting both editorial research and on-the-street outreach and education.
 Through an internship position with the Upper West Side Streets Renaissance, Andrew coordinated a comprehensive campaign to identify and gain political support for new bicycle rack sites in the neighborhood.
 While working on the CityBench program during an internship with the New York City Department of Transportation, he helped to coordinate the installation of street benches throughout the city.